perfect-oblivion/action-service-responder/README.md

 }
 ```

+Very often, this is as complex as your actions (controllers) will need to be.

+1. The action receives the request.
-> Very often, this is as complex as your actions (controllers) will need to be.
-The action receives the request, passes it to the appropriate service, then gives the service response to the responder to handle as it sees fit.
-Validation can be handled within the service's validator, which we will show in a moment.
+2. The data from the request is passed to the appropriate service.
+3. The return value of the Service call is given to the responder to handle as it sees fit.

+> Validation can be handled within the service's validator, which we will show in a moment([see Service Validators](#service-validators)).
 If you prefer not to use the service's validation, there's nothing stopping you from validating in your controller or using Laravel's form requests.

-**SERVICE**
+### Services

  To generate a service, you may use the provided artisan command: